 Folic acid is an important component in the manufacture of new cells in the body, for the production of DNA and RNA, and for protecting the body's DNA composition from undergoing alterations that could lead to cancer.

-What are the benefits of folic acid?
-Why is it so important for the developing fetus?
+What are the benefits of folic acid to a pregnant woman like you?
+Why is it so important for the developing baby in your tummy?

 - Folic acid protects the unborn baby from neural tube defects such as cleft palate.
 It should be taken by the mother before she gets pregnant and most especially during the course of her pregnancy to prevent this congenital defects to occur.